chirpy2605/voron/V0/Mailbox/README.md

 # The Mailbox v5

 This is a Voron v0 toolhead for the v0.1 and v0.2 that uses the guts of a 5015 fan for part cooling and incorporates Neopixel RGBW leds.
-It currently works with the LGX Lite extruder, Orbiter v1.5, the [Voron PocketWatch 2](https://github.com/VoronDesign/Pocket-Watch) and the [RoundHouse](https://github.com/waytotheweb/voron/tree/main/general/RoundHouse) and the [RoundAbout](https://github.com/waytotheweb/voron/tree/main/general/RoundAbout) extruders designed specifically for this hotend.
+It currently works with the LGX Lite extruder, Orbiter v1.5, the [Voron PocketWatch 2](https://github.com/VoronDesign/Pocket-Watch) and the [RoundHouse](https://github.com/waytotheweb/voron/tree/main/general/RoundHouse) and the [RoundAbout](https://github.com/waytotheweb/voron/tree/main/general/RoundAbout) extruders designed specifically for this toolhead.
+My latest [Roundtrip](https://github.com/waytotheweb/voron/tree/main/general/RoundTrip) extruders will also work well with this.

 It will also work on the various [Printers for Ants](https://3dprintersforants.com/).